ntustison/PaperANTsX/Text/results.md

 compare age prediction models from data derived from both the proposed pipeline and the classic pipeline.
-Specifically, we use age as a well-known and widely-available demographic correlate of cortical thickness [@Lemaitre:2012aa] and build models of the form:
+Specifically, we use age as a well-known and widely-available demographic correlate of cortical thickness [@Lemaitre:2012aa] and build random forest models of the form:
 \begin{equation}
 AGE \sim VOLUME + GENDER + \sum_{i=1}^{62} T(DKT_i)
 \end{equation}